Does Pet Insurance Cover Prescription Food?

 Pet insurance covers prescription food when your vet requires it to treat a covered condition like kidney disease, diabetes, or food allergies, so you won't pay full price when your pet needs specialized nutrition.
 It doesn't cover prescription food for pre-existing conditions or general weight management.

 Just like other treatments, prescription food coverage follows your policy's deductible, reimbursement percentage, and annual limits.
-Your vet has to prescribe the specific diet as treatment, and you'll need their paperwork when filing your claim.
+Your vet has to prescribe the specific diet as treatment, and you'll need their paperwork when filing a claim.

-What Covers Prescription Food?
+What Pet Insurance Type Covers Prescription Food?

 Prescription pet food is specially formulated diets that vets prescribe to manage specific health conditions like kidney disease, diabetes, food allergies or gastrointestinal issues.
 Accident and illness plans will cover it when medically necessary, though this varies by company.